rdegges/flask-dynamo/docs/quickstart.rst

 ``groups``, along with their respective schemas.

-flask-dynamo will respect *any* boto tables you define -- it will also respect any of the other fields you specify on your tables
+flask-dynamo will respect *any* boto tables you define -- it will also respect any of the other fields you specify on your tables.

 Initialize Dynamo